matteo-maria-tommasini/OpenPCA/README.md

 # OpenPCA
- Collection of Matlab scripts for PCA analysis
+ It is a collection of Matlab scripts for PCA analysis.

  The scripts are adapted for selected applications in micro Raman spectroscopy.
 More to come in the near future (PCA analysis of micro Raman mapping).

 # Author contact details: